ComNets-Bremen/OPSLite/README.md

 2. Run the OMNet++ IDE and create a new workspace

-3. Install and build INET4 (version 4.0.0) in the newly created workspace using option - `Help -> Install Simulation Models...`
+3. Install and build INET (version 4.0.0) in the newly created workspace using option - `Help -> Install Simulation Models...` or another means (e.g., at workspace creation, using a downloaded archive, etc.)

 ## Installing OPSLite